ezavesky/workshop19/data/README.md

 * We also downloaded the metadata from the same site.
 It is strongly recommended to grab the pre-partitioned sets of data instead of the full draw, which may be GBs.

+* Primary Reviews for Amazon Office Products - http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Office_Products_10.json.gz
-* Primary Dataset - Metadata for Amazon Instant Video - http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/meta_Amazon_Instant_Video.json.gz
+* Primary Metadata for Amazon Office Products - http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/meta_Office_Products.json.gz

 ## Sentiment Classification
 Sentiment models help to assign a numerical sentiment for mood, emotion, intent, etc. to text, images, etc.  In this workshop, we use a sentiment model to process the textual columns of our data in hopes of getting additional insights that improve our overall review prediction service.